Shaders and Materials

 Choosing a Shader

-With the Universal Render Pipeline, you can have real-time lighting wither either Physically Based Shaders (PBS) and non-Physically Based Rendering (PBR).
+With the Universal Render Pipeline, you can have real-time lighting with either Physically Based Shaders (PBS) and non-Physically Based Rendering (PBR).

 For PBS, use the Lit Shader.
 You can use it on all platforms.
-The Shader quality scales, depending on the platform, but keeps physically based rendering on all platforms.
+The Shader quality scales depending on the platform, but keeps physically based rendering on all platforms.
 This gives you realistic graphics across hardware.
 The Unity Standard Shader and the Standard (Specular setup) Shaders both map to the Lit Shader in URP.
-For a list of Shader mappings, see Shader mappings under Upgradring your Shaders.
+For a list of Shader mappings, see section Shader mappings.

-If you’re targeting less powerful devices, or just would like simpler shading, use the Simple Lit Shader, which is non-PBR.
+If you are targeting less powerful devices, or your project has simpler shading, use the Simple Lit shader, which is non-PBR.

 If you don’t need real-time lighting, or would rather only use baked lighting and sample global illumination, choose a Baked Lit Shader.

-If you don’t need lighting in on a material at all, you can choose the an Unlit Shader.
+If you don’t need lighting on a Material at all, you can choose the Unlit Shader.